Select Page

 Many organizations waste time and effort searching for data due to mislabeling or different terminology across departments.
 With PoolParty’s collaborative interface, departments can bundle synonymous terms under one concept and relate it to other concepts to reduce confusion while searching for information.
 This is especially pertinent to international companies that use different foreign languages in different offices – PoolParty’s multilingual capabilities allow you to create a cross-border language for your company.

-Agile data
+Agile metadata

 Organizations need to be able to pivot and shift based on growing trends within the market.
 Agile taxonomy management means that you can reuse and add data for other types of data models.
 The flexibility to continuously revise and update taxonomies by key stakeholders ensures that organizations stay relevant and up-to-date with consumer and industry demands alike.

-Intelligent search
+Intelligent content

 Taxonomies help connect the dots to understand how your information is structured, and build a strong foundation for search platforms that can retrieve results based on these connected dots.
 Having a structured taxonomy in combination with text mining capabilities, helps machines understand connections and hierarchies between all of your data – which can then suggest further information relevant to the user’s search.